 The Instructions call for the identity and location of persons involved and the identity of expected witnesses.
 However, whenever a question crosses the boundaries in demanding a legal conclusion or has nothing to do with their case, a defendant or plaintiff can reject the question altogether.

-Sample interrogatories for probate such as this one lays out key definitions beforehand that will be included in the Interrogatory Questions section ahead.
+Some sample probate interrogatories such as this one lays out key definitions beforehand that will be included in the Interrogatory Questions section ahead.
 Opposing lawyers want to guarantee a mutual understanding for ambiguous terms that can become muddled in the litigation process.

 For example, “the incident” or “the accident” refers only to the incident or accident on the date that is challenged in the courtroom.
 A plaintiff could see these terms throughout the interrogatories and answer them about different car accidents rather than the one proposed by the defendant.